lingeringwillx/sims2py/README.md

 **Installation:** Download the build, then make a python file in the same directory as the library and write `import dbpf` to import the library.

 **Compilation:**
-If you want to compile the C library yourself, you will need the following:
+If you want to compile the C library yourself, you will need *Mingw-w64* to be installed in your system.

-1- MinGW

-2- MinGW 64-bit

 To compile the library, run the compile.bat file.